24/7 VALENCIA: Describe a typical month for Gaizka Mendieta…

 I can only really think about the highs.
 I was lucky with injuries when I was there.
 My only lows would be not winning more trophies but that’s really just the way a sport is.
 It was tough in the beginning, trying to get into a big team at just 18 years of age.
 There are loads of highs; the day I arrived in Valencia, since the day I made my debut and played my first match for Valencia CF and winning trophies and getting to finals.
 It was 10 years that I was at Valencia so it’s difficult to pinpoint all the highs.
 In the long run, when I look back at my time in Valencia they are all great memories… a lot of friends.
 It wasn’t always easy but I had great times.
 I definitely changed as a person and as a player.
 It was fantastic… an amazing time.

-They won the final of the Copa Del Rey and got to semi-finals of Europa League last year.
-Let’s hope that they can enjoy next season and can give some happiness to the fans, the club and also for the players themselves.
+They got to the the final of the Copa Del Rey not that long ago in the past.
+Let’s hope that they can enjoy this season too and can give some happiness to the fans, the club and also for the players themselves.
 The centenary was quite an irregular year but ended well.
-We were expecting the team to do better this season too but it is difficult when you compete in 3 competitions: the Champions League, La Liga and the Cup.
+We were expecting the team to do better in recent seasons but it is difficult when you compete in various competitions: La Liga and the Cup and sometimes Europe too.
 It’s very demanding, the expectation of the club and the fans.
 So, it is not easy and I understand that.

 You have played in the Spanish ‘La Liga’ and The English ‘Premier League’.
 What are the differences?